Emma, Lady Hamilton: Life in London and at Merton

 Nelson's recall to Britain shortly afterwards coincided with the government finally granting Hamilton's request for relief from his post in Naples.
 Emma must have become pregnant around April 1800.
-Nelson, Emma, her mother and William travelled together—taking the longest possible route back to Britain via Central Europe (hearing the Missa in Angustiis by Joseph Haydn, now known as the "Nelson Mass", in Vienna in 1800 and meeting the composer as well in the Esterhazy palace in Eisenstadt.
+Nelson, Emma, her mother and William travelled together—taking the longest possible route back to Britain via Central Europe (hearing the Missa in Angustiis by Joseph Haydn, now known as the "Nelson Mass", in Vienna in 1800 and meeting the composer as well in the Esterhazy palace in Eisenstadt).
 They eventually arrived in Yarmouth to a hero's welcome on 6 November 1800.

 Upon arrival in London on 8 November, the three of them took suites at Nerot's Hotel after a missed communication from Nelson to his wife about receiving the party at their home, Roundwood.
-Lady Nelson and Nelson's father arrived and they all dined at the hotel, with Fanny deeply unhappy to see Emma pregnant.
-The affair soon became public knowledge, and to the delight of the newspapers, Fanny did not accept the affair as placidly as Sir William.
-Emma was winning the media war at that point, and every fine lady was experimenting with her look.
-Nelson contributed to Fanny's misery by being cruel to her when not in Emma's company.
-Sir William was mercilessly lampooned in the press, but his sister observed that he doted on Emma and she was very attached to him.
+Lady Nelson and Nelson's father arrived and they all dined at the hotel.
+Nelson's wife Fanny was deeply unhappy to see Emma pregnant.
+The affair soon became public knowledge and, much to the delight of the newspapers, Fanny did not accept the affair as placidly as Sir William.
+Emma was winning the media war at that point, and every fine lady was experimenting with her "look."
+Nelson himself contributed to his wife Fanny's misery by being cruel to her when not in Emma's company.
+Emma's husband, Sir William, was mercilessly lampooned in the press.
+However, his sister observed that he doted on Emma and she was very attached to him.

 The Hamiltons moved into William Beckford's mansion at 22 Grosvenor Square, and Nelson and Fanny took an expensive furnished house at 17 Dover Street, a comfortable walking distance away, until December, when Sir William rented a home at 23 Piccadilly, opposite Green Park.
 On 1 January, Nelson's promotion to vice admiral was confirmed and he prepared to go to sea on the same night.
-Infuriated by Fanny's handing him an ultimatum to choose between her and his mistress, Nelson chose Emma and decided to take steps to formalise separation from his wife.
-He never saw her again, after being hustled out of town by an agent.
+After his departure on 13 January, he sent Fanny a few brief and hostile letters (many of which she burned) before finally cutting her off in March.
+He never saw her again after being hustled out of town by an agent.
 While he was at sea, Nelson and Emma exchanged many letters, using a secret code to discuss Emma's condition.
-Emma kept her first daughter Emma Carew's existence a secret from Nelson, while Sir William continued to provide for her.
+Emma kept her first daughter Emma Carew's existence a secret from Nelson, and Sir William continued to provide for her.